Skip to main content

 Obesity is associated with reduced sperm count, motility, and morphology, alongside increased sperm DNA fragmentation.
 This is partly due to increased aromatization of testosterone to estrogen in adipose tissue, leading to hypogonadism.
 Additionally, obesity often correlates with chronic low-grade inflammation and oxidative stress, both of which are highly damaging to developing sperm.

 Insulin resistance, a hallmark of metabolic dysfunction, can directly impair testicular function.
-Hyperinsulinemia and hyperglycemia can lead to within the testes, damaging Leydig and Sertoli cells and compromising spermatogenesis.
+Hyperinsulinemia and hyperglycemia can lead to oxidative stress within the testes, damaging Leydig and Sertoli cells and compromising spermatogenesis.
 The intricate cellular machinery involved in sperm production is highly sensitive to metabolic perturbations.

 Metabolic health profoundly influences sperm quality, with obesity and insulin resistance posing significant risks.